Diprotodon Drive - Tambar Springs

 Overview

 Tambar Springs is a small village on the edge of the ancient Warrumbungle Range.
-Established in the early 1830s for grazing, settlement soon followed in 1868.
+Established in the early 1830s for grazing, the settlement soon followed in 1868.
 Today it is known for its rich…

 Tambar Springs is a small village on the edge of the ancient Warrumbungle Range.
-Established in the early 1830s for grazing, settlement soon followed in 1868.
+Established in the early 1830s for grazing, the settlement soon followed in 1868.
 Today it is known for its rich agricultural vistas and rural village charm.
 Tambar Springs has a small school, general store/petrol station, pub, agricultural industries business and local area police station.

 In 1987, Tambar Springs farmer Louise Friss made the rare discovery of bones from an extinct herbivorous marsupial, identified as a 'Diprotodon'.